 ● You can’t quite get together the 20 percent down payment for a house?
 Thanks to the FHA program, you can still get a mortgage.

 ● Federally subsidized student loans and grants allow those without well-to-do parents to attend college.

-It would take a book to list all the public services provided by government.
+It would take a book to list all the public services provided by the government.
 That book would also include the military, public transit, roads, education, natural resource management, NASA, international humanitarian assistance, and veterans’ benefits.
 These benefits are so taken for granted, they’re almost invisible.

 But all good things, it seems, must come to an end.
 It’s the unofficial motto of the Trump administration, if not the Republican Party.
 And that’s another story.

 AN INDEPENDENT FREE PRESS HAS NEVER BEEN MORE IMPORTANT.